wp-plugins/simple-e-commerce-shopping-cart/readme.txt

 <strong>SECURITY OF DIGITAL DOWNLOADS</strong>

 The plugin instantly deliver the digital product to the customers by sending them an encrypted download link by email so the original location of the products never gets revealed.
-Download limit can be configured so the link automatically expires after the “x” numbers of downloads.
+Download limit can be configured so the link automatically expires after the 'x' numbers of downloads.

 <strong>SELL TANGIBLE AND PHYSICAL PRODUCTS</strong>

-It’s easy to configure tangible or physical goods.
+It's easy to configure tangible or physical goods.
 The plugin allows you to configure product variations with options (e.g. size, color, style etc) with additional price.
 Plugin offers product categories to display products in order and easier for your customers to find them.

 <strong>SELL SERVICES</strong>

 Like Digital and Physical products you can also sell Services.
-With product variations you can create levels of services with individual price. (e.g. Under “Blog Setup Services” you can charge “Basic Blog Setup” for $99.95 and “Premium Blog Setup” for $105.00).
+With product variations you can create levels of services with individual price.
+(e.g. Under 'Blog Setup Services' you can charge 'Basic Blog Setup' for $99.95 and 'Premium Blog Setup' for $105.00).

 <strong>CUSTOM FIELDS FOR PRODUCTS</strong>